 Some consulates also want to see proof that the immigrant and spouse are truly a married couple—in other words, that you did not get married merely in order to get a green card.
 Such proof might include copies of your personal letters, emails, phone bills, wedding photos, joint credit card bills, and the like.

-On the day of the interview, the immigrant will be expected to arrive at the U.S. consulate with forms and documents in hand, according to the instructions.
+On the day of the interview, the immigrant will be expected to arrive at the U.S. consulate with documents in hand, according to the instructions.
 To prepare for the interview, the immigrant will want to read over all the forms and documents and mentally review key facts about the marriage, such as where you met, when and why you decided to get married, when the U.S. spouse's birthday is, your plans for life in the U.S., and so on.

 The U.S. citizen is not required to attend this interview, but can.
 This may help show bona fide marriage, which is an important thing to prove.